New Eagle King Kashkari: U.S. inflation has not peaked, the Fed will not stop raising interest rates-breakinglatest.news-Breaking Latest News

-Financial Associated Press, October 7 (Editor Zhao Hao) On Thursday (October 6) local time, Minneapolis Fed President Neel Kashkari said that the Fed has not yet completed the task of reducing inflation.
-The end of the rate hike cycle is “quite a long way off.”
+Financial Associated Press, October 7 (Editor Zhao Hao) On Thursday (October 6) local time, Minneapolis Fed President Neel Kashkari said that the Fed has not completed the task of lowering the The end of the rate hike cycle is “quite a long way off.”

 “We still have more work to do,” Kashkari said.
 “We’re not ready to announce a pause until we see evidence that inflation has peaked and is expected to come back down.
 I think we’re still far from a pause. some distance.”